samui-build/samui-test-validator/README.md

 just run
 ```

-This will start the Solana Test Validator on port 8899 and 8900.
+This will start the Samui Test Validator on port 8899 and 8900.

 ## Running a shell in the Docker image